Osaka Japanese Folk Crafts Museum specializes in the beauty of everyday objects

 In a typical art museum or museum, visitors would enjoy learning about the artists’ advanced techniques, philosophies behind their works, and historical backgrounds while viewing the exhibits, but what one feels while touring this folk art museum is a certain nostalgia.
 This is understandable, since the exhibits include ceramics, dyed textiles, woodwork, paintings, and other items that have been cultivated through daily life.

 It is not art, but folk art.
 That is why it has its own merits.
 Even those who are not interested in ceramics are attracted by the many old Imari buckwheat porcelain cups on display.
 If you go to the corner where knitted and dyed goods from all over the country are displayed, you may be surprised at the differences between regions and the techniques of unknown makers.
-These are not things that existed “in the past” or “somewhere else,” but are connected to our own lives today, and that is why they are so enjoyable to look at.
+These are not things that existed “in the past” or “somewhere else,” but are connected to our own lives today, and that is why they are so enjoyable to see.

 It is not only the exhibits that are enjoyable.
 The relaxed atmosphere is perfect for strolling around the museum, and the museum store is a great place to buy ceramics and glassware from different regions of the world that are connected to our daily lives.